-Applicants should submit a writing sample (in German or English) of around 20 pages.
-The GRE General exam is required.
-Foreign students will need to take the TOEFL exam.
+Applicants should submit a writing sample (in German or English) of approximately 20 pages.
+The GRE is required.
+Foreign students also will need to take the TOEFL exam.
 The letter of application should suggest research interests as well as possible fields of secondary study.
-Applicants should present evidence of advanced proficiency in German and a solid background in German literature and culture.
+Applicants should present evidence of advanced proficiency in German and a solid background in German literature, culture, and critical thought.

-For admission forms please visit the Graduate School.
+For admission forms please visit the Graduate School's website.

-Students who obtain a B.A. in German Studies from Brown may integrate their undergraduate studies with work towards an M.A. as part of the 5th-year Masters program.
-Six additional courses beyond the B.A. would be required.
-Please see the Dean of College's website here for more information.
+Students who obtain a B.A. in German Studies from Brown may integrate their undergraduate studies with work towards an M.A. as part of the 5th year Masters program.
+Six additional courses beyond the B.A. are required.
+Please see the Dean of the College's website for more information.

 The Department does not accept outside applications for a terminal M.A. degree.